pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_message-actions.md

 Parameters:
 - channel (String): Channel name to list message actions for.
 - page (PNBoundedPage): Paging object.
-Set limit to specify number of actions (default/maximum 100).
-Use start and end to set range boundaries (results are < start and ≥ end).
+Set limit for number of actions (default/max 100).
+Use start and end as range boundaries (results are < start and ≥ end).

 ### Sample code
 ```